ripobjc/ripobjc.github.io/en/_posts/2022-05-25-xcode-disable-implicitly-retain-self-warning.md

 ```
 {% endcomment %}

-will generate the following warning.
+will generate a warning as below.

 > Block implicitly retains 'self'; explicitly mention 'self' to indicate this is intended behavior

-The proper way to solve this is to make a weak reference of 'self' as Google search would say.
+You should write `self->_some_ivar` or caputer a weak reference of `self`.
+This is what the internet teaches you.

-I can't ***** for my one-off prototyping code.
-This not a solution but it does the job.
+It's too lengthly for one-off prototyping codes.
+Here's a less formal but useful workaround.

 {% comment %}
 ```